Ewoutvans/JumpPlates/README.md

 5. Add on line 3 the height `2.3`

 ## Permissions
-- `jumpplates.reate` to create a jumpplate sign
+- `jumpplates.create` to create a jumpplate sign